LATIS-LABS-ETS/SonoAssist/README.md

 The SonoAssist acquisition software is compatible with Windows 10 and can the installer can be found in the releases.

 Note that the configuration parameters for the acquisition software are detailed in the [wiki](https://github.com/OneWizzardBoi/SonoAsist/wiki/Acquisition-software-configuration).
-Also, the acquisition of data from the Clarius ultrasound probe requires all inbound UDP ports to be open.

 Supported sensors
 |Sensor type|Manufacturer|Model|Output format|